limix/glimix-core/doc/lmm.rst

 adjusted with :math:`\alpha_j` in order to maximise the marginal likelihood.
-The variable :math:`v` is held fixed and that is the reason why this inference can be performed quickly over millions of markers.
+The variable :math:`v` is held fixed and that is the reason why this inference can be performed quickly over millions of candidates.

 The user provides the outcome ``y``, the covariates ``X``, the covariance ``K`` via its eigendecomposition, and the variance ``v`` to create an instance of